Ainu religion: Animism and kamuy

-The Ainu people give thanks to the gods before eating and pray to the deity of fire in times of sickness.
+The Ainu people give thanks to the gods before eating and pray to Kamuy-huci in times of sickness.
+Kamuy-huci is also considered to be the Ainu people's most important female deity, thus cooking, which is associated closely with fire and the hearth, is a major symbol used in healing rites that occur right beside the hearth through shamans.
 Traditional Ainu belief holds that their spirits are immortal and that their spirits will be rewarded hereafter by ascending to kamuy mosir (Land of the Gods).

 The Ainu are part of a larger collective of indigenous people who practice "arctolatry", or bear worship.
 The Ainu believe that the bear holds particular importance as Kim-un Kamuy's chosen method of delivering the gift of the bear's hide and meat to humans.

 John Batchelor reported that the Ainu view the world as being a spherical ocean on which many islands float, a view based on the fact that the sun rises in the east and sets in the west.
 He wrote that they believe the world rests on the back of a large fish, which, when it moves, causes earthquakes.

 Another religious-based practice was the Kamuy Puyara or Sacred Windows.
 Ainu homes, called chise, contained a special window through which sacred offerings were made.
 Excavations of Pre-Modern Ainu settlements (13th–17th century) show burials and house orientations aligned with spiritual beliefs.